 Grantees must limit the amount and timing of cash requests to the minimum amount necessary to meet actual and immediate program needs and requirements.
 Cash cannot be requested and then held for future expenditures.

-The CIP reserves the right to reduce the grant award or terminate the grant at anytime if it becomes apparent that the grant funds are not being used or will not be expended by the end of the grant term.
-The final cash request must be received by October 15, 2015.
+The CIP reserves the right to reduce the grant award or terminate the grant at any time if it becomes apparent that the grant funds are not being used or will not be expended by the end of the grant term.
+The final cash request must be received by October 15, 2018.

 Grantees may be asked to submit an adjusted budget if the amount awarded did not equal the amount requested, or otherwise upon request of the CIP.